ethan-cook/Workbench/README.md

 ## Contributing
-I am constantly looking for help with finding fixes, and coming up with ideas for new features and modules!
+I am constantly looking for help with finding bugs, and coming up with ideas for new features and modules!

 ## License
 [GNU GPL v3.0](https://choosealicense.com/licenses/gpl-3.0/)